VaishnaviNarasimhaiahSathish/VaishnaviNarasimhaiahSathish/README.md

 ---

-⭐️ *Open to AI/ML internships, working student roles, and research collaborations in 2025.*
+⭐️ * Open to research, data science and ML/Computer Vision roles for 2025.*